 Students are assigned examination numbers that are used as identification on exams throughout law school.
 Students may ask the Registrar to change their exam number at any time.
-Upon showing proper identification, students who forget their examination number during the final examination period may obtain it from the Office of the Registrar until one-half hour after the final exam at issue begins.
+Upon showing proper identification, students who forget their examination number during the final examination period may obtain it from the Office of the Registrar.
 If a student uses the wrong number on an exam, they should notify the Registrar in order to assure proper recording of grades.

-D. Exam Variances: Exam Conflicts/Rescheduling and Accommodations schedule.
+D. Exam Variances: Exam Conflicts/Rescheduling and Accommodations

+Instructors are responsible for announcing the time and place of all in-session exams.
+Students take scheduled final exams at the time and place announced on the exam schedule.
 Students take take-home final exams at the time and place announced on the exam schedule, or at the time and place announced by the instructor.
-Self-scheduled final exams are scheduled by students according to processes set by the Office of Student Services.
+Self-scheduled final exams are scheduled by students according to processes set by the Office of the Registrar.
 (Detailed information will be made available to students prior to each final exam period.)